US STOCKS-Oil drags on Dow, S&P; Nasdaq boosted by Applied Materials

 countering a lift in sentiment over a possible output freeze.

-The benchmark S&P 500 index is up about 7 percent this year.
+The benchmark S&P 500 index is up 7 percent this year.
+Its

 expectations that the Fed will continue to keep rates low, as